friemen/reactnet/README.md

 evaluation the values are actually consumed by invoking `consume!` on each reactive.
 The value of a reactive is NOT consumed if all links depending on it return a truthy value for `:no-consume`.
-This enables link-functions to reject a value after they examined it, a implementation like `take-while` is a good example where this is required.
+This enables link-functions to reject a value after they examined it, an implementation like `take-while` is a good example where this is required.